wissamh79/IS-Assesment-Task/README.md

 To Download the required dependencies

-after it finish you need to run tis
+after it finish you need to run tish

-### `npx json-server -w data/db.json -p 3500`

-because the some issus in the api that is why i used static data to make the website work,

-and then open another terminal and run

 ### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.